kerigyl/dawntrail-notes/Dawntrail/Savage/Light-Heavyweight/M2S.md

 ___
 ### Heartsick
 Stack targeting a player with less than 3 hearts.
-2 heats or less can group and dodge together.
+2 hearts or less can group and dodge together.
 ___
 ### Centerstage Combo
 In + intercard > Out + Cardinal